• 0Shopping Cart

 Faithful People Deflect from Self

 People who are faithful don’t do what they do because they want accolades or attention.
 In fact, they often downplay their impact and quickly point to the One who has given them this transformational power.
-Charley is a great example of this.
+Charlie is a great example of this.

-Charley has been serving with Feed the Need Missions for more than four years.
+Charlie has been serving with Feed the Need Missions for more than four years.
 Though he is a model of faithfulness to everyone around him, he has a reluctancy to share.
 This comes from a place of reverence for Jesus and all that He has done in his life.

-When you ask him how and why he got involved at Feed the Need Missions, Charley is quick to deflect from himself.
+When you ask him how and why he got involved at Feed the Need Missions, Charlie is quick to deflect from himself.
 “I wanted to give back something to Jesus since He has given me so much.
 I wanted to do great things.”
 He simply does what he does because he is grateful for what Jesus has done for him.
 “I realize it’s not about me.
 I need to take a back seat and allow God to do great things through me.”

-Charley also highlights the examples of other godly men who instigated his involvement.
+Charlie also highlights the examples of other godly men who instigated his involvement.
 He recalls that it was an invitation of his pal John Reese that prompted him to get started serving.
 “Because of my schedule I couldn’t get involved until I was retired.
 Now I can’t imagine not being involved.”

 faithful people reflect Jesus